I've had my run-ins with fake users on Facebook, they are way more common than you think.

-What this means is that if you are John Doe and you live in Alabama and work as a fence rapir man and you create a profile claiming to be Jimmy Smith who lives in Michigan and works for Ford Motor Company; you have outright misreprensented facts: the "facts" are you are NOT Jimmy Smith, you do NOT live in Michigan and you do NOT work for Ford Motor Company.
+What this means is that if you are John Doe and you live in Alabama and work as a fence repairman and you create a profile claiming to be Jimmy Smith who lives in Michigan and works for Ford Motor Company; you have outright misrepresented facts: the "facts" are you are NOT Jimmy Smith, you do NOT live in Michigan and you do NOT work for Ford Motor Company.

-YOU will be fully responsible for ALL fees incured by the individual who had to incur Loss in efforts to get you to take down their photos.
+YOU will be fully responsible for ALL fees incurred by the individual who had to incur a financial loss in efforts to get you to take down their photos.

-The route the individual you ripped off the pics from is up to that individual.
+The route taken by the individual you ripped off the pics from is up to that individual.
 They may choose to do one or more of the following:

-1. Hire a Lawyer to send you a Cease and Dessit Letter and demand you remove the photos (this is providing the individual knows who you are).
-The costs to retain the lawyer and have the letter sent to you can rang from $800 - $2,000 depending on how much effort went into locating you and the lawyers hourly rates.
+- Hire a lawyer to send you a cease and desist letter and demand you remove the photos (this is providing the individual knows who you are).
+The costs to retain the lawyer and have the letter sent to you can range from $800–2,000 depending on how much effort went into locating you and the lawyer's hourly rates.

-2. Hire a Lawyer and file a legal case.
+- Hire a lawyer and file a legal case.
 This can be big, big bucks.
-If the Lawyer needs to send subpoenas to Facebook to obtain your information and so on, you could be looking at owing $8,000+.
+If the lawyer needs to send subpoenas to Facebook to obtain your information and so on, you could be looking at owing $8,000+.

-3. U.S. law states that you are entitled to actual or statutory damages for infringement as provided by 17 U.S.C.
+- U.S. law states that you are entitled to actual or statutory damages for infringement as provided by 17 U.S.C.
 Chapter 5, specifically section 504.
-The damages that you can receive from infringement can amount to 3x the licensing fee for images - so if you happened to rip off an image that was licensed; you could face even more fees.
+The damages that you can receive from infringement can amount to 3x the licensing fee for images, so if you happened to rip off an image that was licensed; you could face even more fees.
 Civil penalties ("damages") for a licensed image can leave the pirate on the hook for up to $150,000 for each misused photo.

-4. Even copyright infriengement cases of NON LICENSED images have resulted in judgements of over $2,000 plus court costs.
+- Even copyright infringement cases of non-licensed images have resulted in judgments of over $2,000 plus court costs.

-In the case that you make a fake facebook profile with the direct intention of using someone elses real identity; let's say you make a fake profile claiming to be me, or a celebrity or even a coworker - you have now committed identity theft.
-Court cases have already issued jail sentences for Fake Facebook profiles; in this particular case, a woman was sentenced to 18 months in jail for her Fake Facebook Profile she created to get back at her ex boyfriend.
+In the case that you make a fake Facebook profile with the direct intention of using someone else real identity; let's say you make a fake profile claiming to be me, or a celebrity, or even a coworker you have now committed identity theft.
+Court cases have resulted in jail sentences for fake Facebook profiles; in this particular case, a woman was sentenced to 18 months in jail for her fake Facebook profile she created to get back at her ex-boyfriend.

 Or, let's say, by pretending to be Jimmy Smith who works for Ford in Michigan....there indeed does happen to be a Jimmy Smith who works for Ford in Michigan and due to your fake profile, Jimmy Smith is now suspended or terminated (pending a full investigation); you may owe Jimmy Smith his salary in addition to legal fees.